OpenF2/F2/README.md

 ### Build F2 [![Build Status](https://travis-ci.org/OpenF2/F2.png?branch=master)](https://travis-ci.org/OpenF2/F2)

-For those wishing to [contribute back to F2](CONTRIBUTING.md), we've included a `build` file in the project which contains the logic for compiling F2.js and the specification docs.
-The build script runs [Node.js](http://nodejs.org/) and has a few dependencies.
+For those wishing to [contribute back to F2](CONTRIBUTING.md), we've included a `Gruntfile` for use with [Grunt](http://gruntjs.com/) which contains the logic for compiling and testing F2.js and the specification docs.
+Grunt is built on top of [Node.js](http://nodejs.org/) and is installed via [npm](https://npmjs.org/).

 To configure your environment, be sure you have Node installed and run the following command from the project root directory:

 `$> npm install`